tutorintelligence/tutor_flake/README.md

 * Enforce calling await on async methods
     * I would like to do this - but I don't know how to identify if a method is async
-* No adjacent positional arguments with same typing - unless positional only
 * No addition of string literals (or f-strings)
 * Should we also forbid `os.walk`
 * Fixtures must end in `_fixt`